...but let’s get some bad news out of the way.

 When using MicroPore, it is even more important to apply FlexiNail fingernail conditioner once or twice a day to the painted nail.
 On break days between color changes be sure to continue to apply FlexiNail (as it is significantly more effective on bare nails).

 Use the FlexiNail cuticle conditioner product to keep your cuticles soft and in great shape.
 Anytime you notice any dryness, make a thin application to the cuticles and it will go a long way in your overall nail care routine.

 MicroPore has significant improvements over regular polish including the use of a non-occlusive, more permeable (porous) film former.
 Your natural nails contain oils (helped by FlexiNail) as well as moisture.
-Traditional polish acts as a barrier while MicroPore polish allows this moisture and oil to flow both ways through the “pores” of the polish.
-FlexiNail fingernail conditioner can and should be applied directly on top of MicroPore polish – it won’t be as effective as application to bare nails but is a huge improvement that allows the use of nail color.
+Traditional polish acts as a barrier while MicroPore polish partially allows this moisture and oil to flow both ways through the “pores” of the polish.
+FlexiNail fingernail conditioner can and should be applied directly on top of MicroPore polish (after it has dried) – it won’t be as effective as application to bare nails but is a huge improvement that allows the use of nail color.